This degree combines traditional media studies with the innovative practices emerging in the 21st century.

 You will learn a range of traditional and new methods within media and explore how the field is being shaped and changed by technological advances and digital communications.

 You will develop a critical understanding of media and transmedia creation, consumption and related communicative strategies.
 Examining key theories, you will discover how media and communications both influences, and is influenced by, people and societies across the world.

 Looking at current issues, you will learn how to develop and implement creative strategies to overcome today’s digital challenges.
 You will also build strong analytical techniques to gain a deeper understanding of changing audiences and emerging technologies for digital content.

-The programme offers core modules focusing on fundamental concepts, complemented by an exciting range of optional modules representing the breadth of issues and topics relevant to media and digital communications today.
+The programme’s core modules focus on fundamental concepts in digital media and communications, complemented by an exciting range of elective modules that represent the breadth of issues relevant to the field.

-You will also be able to choose your final assessment, which can be a dissertation, or a creative project or an industry placement.
-During this period you will engage with employability and personal development sessions, in order to consolidate your academic experience and prepare yourself for the next exciting stage in your professional career.
+Your final assessment will be your choice of either a dissertation, creative project or an industry placement.
+You will also take part in employability and personal development sessions to consolidate your academic experience and prepare yourself for the next exciting stage in your career.

 There is one entry point in September and the expected completion time for the programme is 12 months.

 As well as the required core modules, you will choose 20 credits of elective modules each term.
 These include specialist modules designed for media and digital communications.
 You will also be able to choose modules from other popular postgraduate programmes such as Fashion Journalism, Marketing Psychology and Business and Management.

 Each term there will be a minimum of four option modules on offer.
 Some of these modules are worth 10 credits and others are worth 20 credits.
 Students must choose one or two courses totalling 20 credits per term (40 credits over both Autumn and Spring terms).

 Students will choose one of the three final assessment options.